igorski/bitmappery/README.md

 ### All hand-written ?

-Yep, but as this author worked in the photo software industry, BitMappery had a head start as certain challenges had been tackled before.
+Yep, but as the author has worked in the photo software industry, BitMappery had a head start as certain challenges had been tackled before.
 Also, BitMappery is reusing igorski's [zCanvas](https://github.com/igorski/zCanvas) under the hood for rendering and bitmap blitting.
 The application is written on top of [Vue](https://github.com/vuejs/vue) using [Vuex](https://github.com/vuejs/vuex) for state management.

 ## The [Issue Tracker](https://github.com/igorski/bitmappery/issues) is your point of contact